Anna8742/HTML-CSS-January2024/README.md

-Anna8742.github.io/HTML-CSS-January2024/  is website that aims to provide basic information about Paul Edmund Strzelecki - forgotten traveler and hero that saved over 200,000 people during Great Famine.
+Paul Edmund Strzelecki  is website that aims to provide basic information about Paul Edmund Strzelecki - forgotten traveler and hero that saved over 200,000 people during Great Famine.

 The live link can be found here: https://anna8742.github.io/HTML-CSS-January2024/